You are who and what you are. But what about the rest of reality?

 In my post, “The Roller Coaster Life Club” I reference the idea that people tend to represent life (make their map) using pictures, sounds, and feelings.
 And how they use these things influences how they live.
-I think this is largely hard wired, but it can be tweaked with some intelligent effort.
+Much of this is hardwired, but it can be tweaked with some intelligent effort.
 Another way that we make our map has to do with how we use language.
 According to Null A (General Semantics), we can be led astray by logical generalities that work fairly well in things like plane geometry.
-Generalities don’t always work in real life.
+Generalities don’t work with groups of people or situations.
 Generalities spring from words that require an all or nothing approach.
 Is a person good?
 All good?
 All bad?
 Human beings are a mixture of both.
 Many of the old western movies had heroic cowboys (who often sang) who were 100% good and right.
 If you weren’t sure, they wore a white hat and rode a palomino horse.
 I’m sure you can guess the clothing choices of the Western-Movie bad guys who were “rotten to the core” These characters were not based on real people, obviously.
 One of my favorite films most people haven’t seen is Rustlers Rhapsody.
 It has a lot of fun with those old stereotypes.

 I usually do not explain, or perhaps attempt to explain all of this.
 I just talk about the danger of “strong words.”
 The danger of strong words is that they are almost always incorrect.
 I say “almost always” because “always” is a strong word.
 Once a strong word enters the verbal equation the ability for a person to engage in quality thinking is seriously curtailed.
 But perhaps if you understand this post you will be more likely to use this information in a positive manner instead of reading it and moving on unchallenged and unchanged.
 That’s why I am writing.
 You can take it from here.

 Here, finally is a list of Strong Words.
 You may find other words or phrases that function in the same manner.
 Be on the lookout!